More unusual members of Asteraceae (part 4)

 Xanthium strumarium or Common Cocklebur

-Continue reading “Asteraceae and some more scientific background (part 2)”
+Continue reading “Asteraceae and some more scientific background; especially medicinal uses (part 2)”